-- Drought conditions leading into the reporting reporting period corresponded to suboptimal opening allocations, however progressively improved throughout the year, in line with improving resources in storage. - Domestic and stock (including all sub-categories) and local water utility received an opening AWD of 70%.
-A further 3 announcements (of 10%) allowed for allocation to reach 100% by 14 January 2021 (the maximum allowable under the water sharing plan rules for these categories). - High Security (and High Security-Research), received an opening AWD of 0.5 megalitres per share (50% equivalent of issued share component).
-A second announcement (0.5 megalitres per share) allowed for allocation to reach 1 megalitre per share/100% by 14 January 2021 (the maximum allowable under the water sharing plan rules for these categories).

-- General Security received an opening AWD of zero megalitres per share.
-A further 6 announcements occurred throughout the year with allocations reaching 16% by January 2021, 61% by April 2021 and 84% in June 2021. - Overall water availability for the year was the highest since 2017-18 (Figure 17), and the second highest under water sharing plan management conditions, however as per above, much of the allocation volume was received later in the water year. - Historical monthly available water determinations under water sharing plan management conditions are presented for general-security, high-security and Local Water Utility access licences in Figure 14, Figure 15 and Figure 16 respectively.
+- Stage 1 (normal drought) conditions leading into the reporting period corresponded to optimal opening allocations for all categories. - Domestic and stock (including all sub-categories) and local water utility received an opening AWD of 100% (the maximum allowable under the water sharing plan rules for these categories). - High Security (and High Security Research), received an opening AWD of 1 megalitre per share (the maximum allowable under the water sharing plan rules for these categories). - General Security received an opening AWD of 0.43 megalitres per share.
+A further 2 announcements occurred throughout the reporting period with allocations reaching 67% by early July 2021, and 100% by August 2021. - This was the second consecutive year of high overall water availability (Figure 17), with all categories receiving the maximum allowable under the water sharing plan rules for the year. - Historical monthly available water determinations under water sharing plan management conditions are presented for general-security, high-security and Local Water Utility access licences in Figure 14, Figure 15 and Figure 16 respectively.